 Example 1: Production-scale web application

 In this example, we assume you operate a highly available, production-scale web application that uses 1 load balancer, 2 web servers, 2 app servers, and 1 high-availability database server.
-According to the AWS Simple Monthly Calculator, the monthly cost of deploying this solution on AWS is $865.67.
 In addition to the temporary AWS credentials delivered by IAM at no additional cost to access AWS resources, your application also requires 2 SSH keys per server and 5 database credentials per database.
 We assume that you SSH in to your instances once a day and your application uses the database credentials to refresh the database connection pool every hour.
 We also assume that you have configured Secrets Manager to rotate the database credentials every week.

 - 2 SSH keys per server and 5 database credentials per database.